Dvojka: History

 In 1970, Czechoslovak Television launched its second network.
 While in theory it was a single channel for all of Czechoslovakia, in practice, there were two versions of the same channel, one for the Czech side and one for the Slovak side.
 Changes in September 1990 led to the old second channel being dismantled and replaced by separate networks: the Czech ČTV and the Slovak S1.

 Upon the independence of Slovakia and the creation of Slovak Television, the main channel moved to STV1 (F1 had become more "federalized" starting in 1990).
 STV was embroiled in a series of administrative changes, and one of the proposals in 1996 was to privatize the second network and move it entirely to cable and satellite television.
 A government-friendly bidder, PRO TV, won the license in June 1997, but on June 26, the government passed a law halting its privatization.

 In accordance with STV's "new start" under the slogan "Television that looks at you" on the evening of January 1, 2004 led by Richard Rybníček, STV2 was renamed Dvojka aiming at a niche audience, with most cultural, sports and minority/regional programming moved to this channel.
 Up until then, the channel served mainly as a depository of repeats from the first channel.
-The channel announced new cultural talk shows (Anjeli strážni, Literárne oko, Pod lampou), regional news services (Regionálny denník Regionálne správy) fed by the Košice, Banska Bystrica and Bratislava studios, a three-hour montly program presented from the regions of Slovakia (Vitajte u nás…) and a variety of international imports, as well as coverage of the national football and hockey leagues and key international sporting events.
+The channel announced new cultural talk shows (Anjeli strážni, Literárne oko, Pod lampou), regional news services (Regionálny denník Regionálne správy) fed by the Košice, Banska Bystrica and Bratislava studios, a three-hour monthly program presented from the regions of Slovakia (Vitajte u nás…) and a variety of international imports, as well as coverage of the national football and hockey leagues and key international sporting events.
 Overnight (approximately after midnight), Dvojka presented recordings of government sessions.

 On December 1, 2022, the channel started broadcasting 24 hours a day.